Happy-Ferret/neje-ui/README.md

 For now just a PoC(proof of concept).
 Don't believe me so much :)

-I only checked it on linux, not on win,osx.
+I believe linx,win and osx are implemented, but  I only checked on linux.

 ![](http://imgur.com/2TSlOIp.gif)